thephpleague/commonmark/index.md

 This library allows you to add custom directives, renders, and more.
 Check out the [Customization](/customization/overview/) section for more information.

+## Integrations & Community Extensions

+An updated list of pre-built integrations and extensions can be found in the [Related Packages](https://github.com/thephpleague/commonmark#related-packages) section of the `README`.

 ## Questions?

 This library was created by [Colin O'Dell](http://www.colinodell.com).
 Find him on Twitter at [@colinodell](https://twitter.com/colinodell).